vysf/geoinverse/DEVELOPMENT.md

 # How to Make Virtul Environment
-# Choose Project Layout
-# Setup Metadata
-# Setup Documentation Builder
-# Version Control on Git and Github
-# How to Start Local Development
-# Release The Package to PyPi or Conda
-# How to start virtual environment
+## 1. How to start virtual environment
 If you are using PowerShell windows, you might get error like this
 ```powershell
 C:\Users\{your-user}\{your-package}>\env\Scripts\Activate.ps1 cannot be loaded because running scripts is disabled on